eyeofchaos/eocjsNewsticker/README.md

     * timeout: The time the slider waits after domready, before starting to run
     * divider: The signs used as a divider between the text blocks (if the text is not long enough to fill the whole width)

+## Future Development

+I intend to read the news from a JSON file.
+Therefore the newsticker will be updated on-the-fly in a constant interval.

 ## Notice

 Please bear in mind, that this project is in a very early stage of development, so please have mercy with me :)